suwubee/Ceeek/docs/ceeekv1.md

 #### Unable to install an app

 Your server/hosting has file and folder permissions issues, or a firewall is blocking our website.
 You can verify it from **Settings > Miscellaneous > Check Requirements** (keep in mind that even if it's all green, you still have a server problem, it just isn't caught by the requirements checks).
-You can solve the issue by installing the apps manually.
-Go here for the manual installation: https://board.support/synch/manual.php
+You can solve the issue by installing the apps manually. ask Ceeek for the manual installation.

 #### Blocking zoom on iOS devices